Learning Treatment Effects in Panels with General Intervention Patterns: Theoretical Guarantees

-\textit{2.
-Maximal number of ones in a row and column:} Let $\ell$ and $c$ denote the maximum number of ones in a row and column, respectively, of $Z$. \cref{assum:conditions-Z} holds if $\ell + c \le \left(1-C/\log n\right) n / (r^2 \mu).$ When $r,\mu=O(1)$, this allows $\ell,c = O(n)$ and generalizes the sparse block patterns studied in the literature (e.g. \cite{xu2017generalized,arkhangelsky2019synthetic}), where $Z$ is a two-by-two block matrix with exactly one block equal to one. \textit{3.
-Single row or column (Synthetic Control):} Consider the case when $Z$ is supported on a single row (or column, equivalently), as in synthetic control. \cref{assum:conditions-Z} holds if $\|z^\top V^* \|_{\F}^2 \le \left(1 - C / \log n - \mu r/n \right) \|z\|^2$, where $z^{\top}$ is the non-zero row of $Z$.
-This will easily hold, if allowing a negligible perturbation to either $z_1$ or the row space of $M^*$.
-It is also interesting to note that the identification assumption made in the canonical paper \cite{abadie2010synthetic} (i.e., $T_0^{-1}\sigma_{\min}(\sum_{i=1}^{T_0} V^{*}_iV^{*\top}_{i}) > 0$ is bounded away from zero, where $T_0 = \max_{z_i=0} i$), together with $T_0 = \Omega(n/\log(n))$ and $\mu r = O(n/\log(n))$ (also implicitly assumed in \cite{abadie2010synthetic} for an optimal gaurantee), together imply \cref{assum:conditions-Z}.
 We end this section by drawing a connection to the literature on panel data regression with interactive fixed effects \cite{bai2009panel,moon2015linear,moon2018nuclear}.
 That literature studies estimators similar in spirits to ours (e.g., \cite{moon2018nuclear} analyzed the performance of the convex estimator and a heuristic de-biasing approach).
-However, those approaches are only known to work if $\|P_{T^{*\perp}}(Z)\|_{\F}=\Theta(n^2)$\footnote{Parenthetically, the assumption $\|P_{T^{*\perp}}(Z)\|_{\F}=\Theta(n^2)$ greatly simplifies analysis in \cite{moon2018nuclear} since a global bound on $\tau-\tau^{*}$ can be easily obtained.
-One of the main technical innovations in our paper, building on recent advances in the matrix completion literature, is to conduct a refined `local' analysis without the assumption on the density of $Z$.}.
+However, those approaches are only known to work if $\|P_{T^{*\perp}}(Z)\|_{\F}=\Theta(n^2)$.
 This is of course a substantially stronger assumption than \cref{assum:conditions-Z} and rules out sparse treatment patterns (as in synthetic control).
 In summary, our approach also has the potential to broaden the scope of problems addressed via panel data regression.
+See more discussion in \cref{appendix:panel-data-regerssion}.